Ny-Tsiky/GEPPETO-OFC/README.md

 # GEPPETO-OFC
 GEPPETO-OFC is a speech motor control model that simulates the biomechanics of tongue motion during speech production.
-It uses an Optimal Feedback Control strategy to control a reduced biomechanical model of the tongue, implemented in MATLAB.
+It uses an Optimal Feedback Control strategy to control a reduced biomechanical model of the tongue, implemented as a compiled MEX function in MATLAB.

+This repository includes a simulation script for producing the vowel-consonant-vowel sequence: /ə/ – /t/ – /e/.

 ## Requirements
 At this stage, GEPPETO-OFC has specific platform and software dependencies: